-Eamonn Matthews is Managing Director of Quicksilver Media.
+Eamonn Matthews is Managing Director and CEO of Quicksilver Media.

-Recent awards as an Executive Producer include a Robert F Kennedy Journalism Award for Iraq Uncovered (PBS Frontline/C4), a 2016 BAFTA for Outbreak:The Truth about Ebola (PBS/Frontline/BBC), and a 2016 duPont award for coverage of the ebola outbreak.
-Other awards include a 2015 Emmy for The Battle For Ukraine (PBS/Frontline), 2014 Emmy, BAFTA, RTS, Grierson and Broadcast awards for Syria: Across the Lines (C4/PBS/Frontline), a 2013 Emmy and RTS award for Inside Japan's Nuclear Meltdown (PBS/Frontline/BBC), an Emmy in 2012 for Undercover Syria (PBS/Frontline/C4) and a Grierson award in 2011 for Secret Iraq (BBC).
+Recent awards as an Executive Producer include a Robert F Kennedy Journalism Award for Iraq Uncovered (PBS Frontline/C4), a 2016 BAFTA and Emmy for Outbreak:The Truth about Ebola (PBS/Frontline/BBC), and a 2016 duPont award for coverage of the ebola outbreak.
+Other awards include a 2015 Emmy for The Battle For Ukraine (PBS/Frontline), 2014 Emmy, BAFTA, RTS, Grierson and Broadcast awards for Syria: Across the Lines (C4/PBS/Frontline), a 2013 Emmy and RTS award for Inside Japan's Nuclear Meltdown (PBS/Frontline/BBC), an Emmy in 2012 for Undercover Syria (PBS/Frontline/C4), another 2012 Emmy for his work as Executive Producer on The Battle for Syria (PBS/Frontline),and a Grierson award in 2011 for Secret Iraq (BBC).
 In 2010 he won a BAFTA for his work as Executive Producer on the Emmy-nominated documentary Terror in Mumbai (C4/HBO: A model of the genre, with a combination of clarity and breathless pace reminiscent …of a Paul Greengrass ‘Bourne’ movie" The New York Times).

 As Executive Producer of ‘The Death Squads’ (C4/CNN International) he was part of the team that won the 2007 RTS International Current Affairs Award ("...remarkable..."
 The Daily Telegraph)